 - Reception Site- $2,197

 - Rehearsal Dinner- $1,378 (Not even the actual dinner- the rehearsal.)

 - Engagement Ring- $6,163

 I am going to stop there because I am getting overwhelmed, and I am not even the one planning a wedding.
-I hope that by seeing these prices for separate items, though, that you find at least a few areas you would like to focus on cutting down costs with some of these tips:
+I hope that by seeing these prices for separate items, though, you can find at least a few areas you would like to focus on cutting down costs with some of these tips:

 Dollar Stores and Thrift Stores

-If you have never been in a thrift store or Dollar Tree, I urge you to do so as soon as possible.
+If you have never been to a thrift store or Dollar Tree, I urge you to do so as soon as possible.
 They tend to get a bad rap, but these can be incredible stores for any occasion.
-The Dollar Tree carries all types of party décor, including wedding.
+The Dollar Tree carries all types of party décor, including weddings.
 And thrift stores?
 You can actually usually find a wedding dress and bride’s maid’s dresses in them, and in good shape.